KannonZenetism/zenetism-field-physics/lattice-mathematics/LM03-orientation-algebra-and-infinity-formalism.md

 **Ø — Localized Dissolution:**

 If equilibrium becomes exact and temporally fixed, motion ceases (\( \mathcal{M} \to 0 \)).
-When motion ceases, expression collapses into completed potential.
-This collapse is not punitive but structural, occurring within the Mercy Fold.
+When motion ceases, expressed orientation dissolves — but essence persists within L₀.
+This dissolution is not punitive but structural, occurring within the Mercy Fold.
+It is not entropic Collapse (⊘), which occurs at the Khaonic boundary through failure of coherence; it is the stillness that reclaims frozen balance.

 ### 10.3 Formal Statement